Parthyapps/Kotlin_Most_Important_Topics/README.md

 - Developed by **JetBrains**, it is widely used for **Android development** and other applications.

 # Kotlin Fundamentals
-# 🚀 Key Features of Kotlin
-## 1️⃣ Conciseness - Kotlin reduces boilerplate code with type inference, smart casts, and data classes.
-## 2️⃣ Null Safety - Nullable Types: Understanding the concept of nullability and using safe calls (?.), the Elvis operator (?:), and the non-null assertion operator (!!).
-## 3️⃣ Extension Functions - Add new functions to existing classes without modifying their source code.
-## 4️⃣ Interoperability - Fully compatible with Java, making migration seamless.
-## 5️⃣ Coroutines - Simplifies asynchronous programming with lightweight, efficient threading.
-## 6️⃣ Data Classes - Auto-generates `equals()`, `hashCode()`, `toString()`, and more for concise data modeling.
-## 7️⃣ Functional Programming - Supports lambdas, higher-order functions, and immutable data structures.
-## 8️⃣ Smart Casts - Automatically infers types, reducing explicit type checks.
-## 9️⃣ Ranges - Provides a built-in range type for loops, conditions, and collections.
-## 🔟 Companion Objects - Acts as a Kotlin alternative to static methods in Java, with class-level properties and functions.
-## Error Handling
 Exceptions: Understanding try-catch blocks, throwing exceptions, and creating custom exceptions.
 Sealed Classes: Using sealed classes for representing restricted class hierarchies, often used in error handling.